egbakou/reedsolomon/README.md

 ## Motivation

 I had an object storage project at school this year.
 I didn't want to use Azure Blob Storage or Amazon S3 because my Azure Student Credits and AWS credits were finished.
-I found `minio`, `nextcloud`, `seaweedsfs`, and many other open-source projects for object storage, but I wanted to create something from scratch myself.
+I found `minio`, `nextcloud`, `seaweedfs`, and many other open-source projects for object storage, but I wanted to create something from scratch myself.

 I did some research about the mechanism that `minio` and  `Azure Blob storage` used.
 I noticed that `minio` uses the Reed-Solomon Erasure Coding.
 For Azure Azure Blob Storage, Microsoft uses Erasure Coding but I don't really know if the implementation is Reed-Solomon.